 - Heat the butter and oil in a large skillet over medium-high.
 Once the butter melts, add the tortillas and cook; stirring, until they are golden and crispy, about 5 minutes.

 - Add in the onion and saute until tender, about 3 minutes.
-Stir in the roasted poblano pepper; season with some salt and pepper to taste.
+Stir in the garlic until fragrant, about 30 seconds.
+Stir in the roasted poblano pepper; season with the cumin and some salt and pepper to taste.

-- Add the eggs to the center of the pan and reduce the heat to medium-low; wait for the edges to just barely start to set, then using a rubber spatula, gently push the eggs from one end of the pan to the other.
+- Give the beaten eggs and half n half a quick whisk, then add them to the center of the pan and reduce the heat to medium-low; wait for the edges to just barely start to set, then using a rubber spatula, gently push the eggs from one end of the pan to the other.
 Continue this process, pausing in between swipes to allow the uncooked egg to settle on the warm pan and cook, gently pushing the liquid to form large curds.

 - Remove from heat.
-Serve hot, topped with some cheese, salsa, and scallions.
+Serve hot, topped with a little pico de gallo or salsa.